adamrenklint/atom-block-cursor/README.md

 ### cursorLineFix

 When your syntax theme uses a `background-color` on `.cursor-line` - the line the cursor is on - the `block` cursor may become invisible.
 This is because the cursor has a `z-index` of `-1`, to make it render behind the text instead of above it.
 This fix sets the cursor's `z-index` to `1`, to make it render above the text, so you should use low `alpha` values for `primaryColor` and `secondaryColor` if you enable this fix.

+The `cursorLineFix` is currently ignored due to the new tile rendering of the editor that was introduced in Atom v0.209.0.
+It will always be set to `true`, to allow the cursor to render above the text, so make sure the background colors you use have low alpha values.
+Otherwise the character under the cursor will not be visible.

 You can also add this to your `styles.less` to disable the line highlight:
 ```less